AI Is Forcing the Platform Rebuild That Should Have Happened Years Ago

 The reason is usually that building a platform is a massive undertaking with significant organizational change risks.
 In a 5,000-person engineering organization with 100 different tech stacks, consolidating onto a shared platform is a multi-year program that touches every team.
 The politics alone are enough to kill it.
 Executives would look at the upfront cost, compare it to the abstract promise of long-term efficiency, and choose to live with the mess.
 The ones who did start down the path usually watched it collapse under its own weight as every team argued for an exception.

-When DevOps went mainstream, the adoption cost was manageable because most organizations were still figuring out how to ship software at scale.
-There was less to undo.
-Platform engineering arrived later, after teams had already accumulated years of entrenched tooling choices and workflows they built their entire delivery model around.
-The change management math never worked.
+When DevOps went mainstream, the cost of adoption was manageable because most organizations were still early in learning how to ship software at scale, which meant there was less to unwind.
+Platform engineering showed up later, after teams had already built years of process, tooling, and delivery habits around their existing model.
+By that point, even a strong case for rebuilding the foundation often was not enough to justify the disruption required to change how the organization actually worked.

 Each investment makes the other more effective